Beta Lyrae: Variability

+whereby n is a natural number.
+The calculated date is given in Julian days.

 Companions

 In addition to Beta Lyrae A, several other companions have been catalogued. β Lyr B, at an angular separation of 45.7", is of spectral type B7V, has an apparent magnitude of +7.2, and can easily be seen with binoculars.
 It is about 80 times as luminous as the Sun.
 In 1962 it was identified as spectroscopic binary with a period of 4.348 days, but the 2004 release of the SB9 catalog of Spectroscopic Binary Orbits omitted it, so it is now considered a single star.

 The next two brightest components are E and F. β Lyr E is magnitude 10.1v, separation 67", and β Lyr F is magnitude 10.6v, separation 86".
 Both are chemically peculiar stars; both are catalogued as Ap stars, although component F is sometimes thought to be an Am star.

 The Washington Double Star Catalog lists two fainter companions, C and D, at 47" and 64" separation, respectively.
 Component C has been observed to vary in brightness by over a magnitude, but the type of variability is not known.

 Components A, B, and F are thought to be members of a group of stars around β Lyrae, at approximately the same distance and moving together.
 The others just happen to be in the same line of sight.
 Analysis of Gaia Data Release 2 astrometry reveals a group of about 100 stars around β Lyrae which share its space motion and are at the same distance.
 This cluster has been named Gaia 8.
 The cluster members are all main sequence stars and the lack of a main sequence turnoff means that a precise age cannot be calculated, but the cluster age is estimated at 30 to 100 million years.
 The average Gaia DR2 parallax for the member stars is 3.4 mas.

 The Gaia spacecraft has provided these data for the stars listed in the WDS: